braincee/braincee/README.md

 ```
 - 👨🏻‍💻 I'm Stephen Annor, a self-taught Full-stack developer.

-- ⏳ I Spend most of my time learning new things, coding outstanding projects and
-   effective collaborating with other coding partners.
+- ⏳ I Spend most of my time learning new things, coding outstanding projects and effective collaborating with other coding partners.

 - 🔭 Currently sharpening my skills at Microverse

 - 💻 Most used line of code `git push origin main`

--
+- ✍️ Quote: One man’s crappy software is another man’s full-time job.

 - 👯 Reach out to me lets write the code.

 ```